GRV96/commitfetch/README.md

 This exception is raised when a request to the GitHub API fails.

-**`GitHubCredentials`**

-This class contains the name of a GitHub user and authentication tokens that they own.
-It helps making authenticated requests to the GitHub API.
-Each token allows 5000 requests per hour.
+**`GitHubCredRepository`**

+A GitHub credential consists of a GitHub username and a personal access token (PAT) owned by the specified user.
+This class stores tuples containing a username (str, index 0) and a token (str, index 1).
+These credentials in the form of tuples can be directly used to authenticate a request to the GitHub API.

+The GitHub API allows 5000 authenticated requests per user per hour.
+To facilitate sending many requests in a short period, this class allows to iterate through the credentials.

 **`GitHubUser`**